nextflow-io/website/content/blog/2016/docker-and-nextflow.md

         perl \
         cpanminus

 Notice that we use the command `RUN` before each line.
-The `RUN` instruction executes commands as if they are performed from the terminal shell.
+The `RUN` instruction executes commands as if they are performed from the Linux shell.

 Also, notice that is a good practice, in order to reduce the size of the final Docker image, to group as many as possible commands in the same `RUN` statement.
 See [here](https://blog.replicated.com/2016/02/05/refactoring-a-dockerfile-for-image-size/) and [here] for more best practices.